Bridge2Hyku/Bridge2Hyku.github.io/_posts/updates/2018-08-01-survey-results.md

 ### [Bridge2Hyku Digital Collections Survey Report](https://uh-ir.tdl.org/uh-ir/handle/10657/3307)

-The Bridge2Hyku team is using the implications below as we navigate Phase 2 of the project.
+The main takeaway of the report, the implications below, are now helping the project team navigate Phase 2 of the project.

 Implications for Migration Tools
 * The migration tool(s) need to accommodate images, text and audio/visual materials in numerous access file types.